 However, scientifically mistaken, these notions apparently remain part of our culture.
 This problem thus had deeply affected our African people in different ways.
-Most often, we tend to appreciate and worship achievement of other races and treat with contempt and condescension on our African men and women who have equally in their capacity as African have achieved equal fame of counterpart degree.
+Most often, we tend to appreciate and worship the achievements of other races and treat with contempt and condescension our African men and women who have equally in their capacity as Africans have achieved equal fame of counterpart degrees.

 In recent years, Africa has produced countless numbers of men and women, in war and in peace, whose lustre and bravery outshines that of any other people.
 Then why not see good and perfection in ourselves?
 As we condemn without reservation bad things happening in Africa today.
 We must equally inspire literature and promulgate a doctrine of our own without any apologies and be proud to speak about our heroes and heroine.
 The right is Africa’s.
 Let contrary sentiments and cross opinions go to the winds.

-Consistent negative reporting of mainstream media and failure of our own politicians recently is just a weapon of the enemy to defeat the hopes of emerging and young energetic African statesmen and we must say no this ideology and practice.
-Time has come when we need to speak for ourselves and create our own reporting that serves us right.
+Consistent negative reporting of mainstream media and the failure of our own politicians recently is just a weapon of the enemy to defeat the hopes of emerging and young energetic African statesmen and we must say no to this ideology and practice.
+The time has come when we need to speak for ourselves and create our own reporting that serves us right.
 We are entitled to our own opinions and not obligated to or bound by the opinions of others.

 When our civilization had reached the noon-day of progress, they were still running naked and sleeping in holes and caves with rats, bats, and other insects and animals.
 After we had already unfathomed the mystery of the Stars and reduced the Heavenly Constellations to the minute and regular calculus they were still backwoodsmen, living in ignorance and blatant darkness.